2003scape/rscsundae/README.md

 * Stormy wrote the bulk of the engine and most of the content.
-* Mister Hat (frogdoubler) contributed player persistence support via SQLite, and the Vampire Slayer quest.
+* Mister Hat (frogdoubler) contributed player persistence support via SQLite, the Vampire Slayer quest, and the Ernest the Chicken quest.
 * Zachary Penn (Hikilaka) contributed many enhancements to the scripting API, teleportation spells, mixing dyes and capes, and player variables support.
 * Pazaz served as an influence with their 2004scape project, listened to